elixir-vision/picam/README.md

 iex(5)> Picam.set_img_effect(:none) # Disable the effect
 :ok
 ```

+If you receive an `:unexpected_exit` error immediately after starting the `Picam.Camera` process and you're using a V2 camera module, please check that you've set `gpu_mem` to a value >= 192 in `/boot/config.txt`.
+You can verify this has taken effect in your terminal using `vcgencmd get_mem gpu`.

 More than likely you'll want to put the `Picam.Camera` process in your supervision tree rather than starting it manually: